mediaclinic/silverstripe-foldergallery/README.md

 9. save and publish the gallery page

 ### Using albums
 The ***cwsoft-foldergallery*** supports multiple albums.
-An album is basically a child page of a page of type `Folder Gallery`.
-The parent page will automatically create a list with the links to the individual albums available (child pages).
+An album is basically a child page of type `Folder Gallery` added to a parent of the same type.
+The parent page will automatically create thumbnail images for all albums (subpages) by extracting the first album image as cover image.
+Clicking on a album image will open the album site (subpage) providing a view of all album images contained in it.

 To use the multiple albums features, create a page tree structure as follows:

 	SilverStripe page tree:
-	- Gallery (type: Foldergallery)
+	- Album overview (type: Foldergallery)
-	  + Album 2011 (type: Foldergallery)
+	  + Animals (type: Foldergallery)
-	  + Album 2012 (type: Foldergallery)
+	  + Buildings (type: Foldergallery)

 A collage of the frontend view of cwsoft-foldergallery is shown below: